observablehq/framework/examples/datawrapper-api/src/index.md

 <div class="tip">

-Setting the `data-dark` attribute to `auto` will respect the user’s preferred color scheme.
-If you are forcing a [dark theme](https://observablehq.com/framework/themes#dark-mode), set this attribute to `true` instead.
+Setting the `data-dark` attribute to `auto` will respect the user’s preferred color scheme and assumes you are using a [responsive theme](https://observablehq.com/framework/themes#auto-mode) in Framework.
+If you are forcing a [dark theme](https://observablehq.com/framework/themes#dark-mode), set this attribute to `true` instead; or for a [light theme](https://observablehq.com/framework/themes#dark-mode), set this attribute to `false`.

 </div>